EdgarLozano185519/100-Days-of-Python/r1-log.md

 I added some logic to render dummy blog entry data on the home page of our project.

 I also spent a lot of time fiddling with VSCode settings.
 Ugh!
+### R1D98
+Today I just added more code to my initial dummy blog.
+It has dummy data, it renders this dummy data in the index and posts routes of the website, and a single web page to display a single post was created.